 As more and more people move into major population areas, and as more of the people in those areas drive their own private vehicles to and from work, it puts a heavy strain on the local infrastructure.
-It can cause traffic congestion, increases the probability of vehicular accidents, and causes many people to stress out; which can lead to everything from health issues to road rage.
+It can cause traffic congestion, increase the probability of vehicular accidents, and cause many people to stress out, leading to everything from health issues to road rage.

-To combat these issues, their needs to be a way to encourage people to use public transportation, like the bus or commuter train.
-This would help reduce the use of organic fuels, decrease stress and other health related issues, and could help the consumers save money on the cost of fuel and vehicle maintenance.
+To combat these issues, there needs to be a way to encourage people to use public transportation, like the bus or commuter train.
+This would help reduce the use of organic fuels, decrease stress and other health-related issues, and help the consumers save money on fuel and vehicle maintenance.

-But, how do you get people to ride public transportation?
+But how do you get people to ride public transportation?
 I have tackled this question from three different areas: leadership, technology, and society.
-If these points where somehow brought together in such a way to show the benefits to the consumer, then the consumer may just start riding public transportation more often.
+If these points were somehow brought together in such a way to show the benefits to the consumer, then the consumer may just start riding public transportation more often.

 Who needs to come together to make the leadership component happen?

 - Local government